pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/4-generation-data.md

 **Solar (~1.0 TWh)** and **wind (~1.3 TWh)** look reasonable vs KEGOC (~1.3 / ~1.1 TWh). **Coal (~89 TWh)** is far too high and **gas (~0.6 TWh from CCGT; OCGT idle)** far too low vs KEGOC (~75 / ~22 TWh). **Hydro (~7.1 TWh from reservoirs)** is closer to KEGOC (~9.5 TWh) than the Step 7 mix, but still under-generated.

-**Load shedding (~7.7 TWh)** is still high — roughly unchanged from Step 7 even after capacity improves.
+**Load shedding (~7.7 TWh)** is still high and roughly unchanged from Step 7 even after capacity improves.
 Several factors may contribute, alone or together:

-- **Network topology** — a bus may be poorly connected (missing line or no path from local generation to load).
+- **Network topology**: a bus may be poorly connected (missing line or no path from local generation to load).
-- **Transmission limits** — line capacities may block power from reaching demand in some hours or regions.
+- **Transmission limits**: line capacities may block power from reaching demand in some hours or regions.
-- **Spatial mismatch** — demand and generation may be on different **10-cluster** buses; national totals can look fine while some regions are short.
+- **Spatial mismatch**: demand and generation may be on different **10-cluster** buses; national totals can look fine while some regions are short.
-- **Dispatch economics** — cheap coal is used first; gas, hydro, and renewables may not fill remaining gaps.
+- **Dispatch economics**: cheap coal is used first; gas, hydro, and renewables may not fill remaining gaps.

 Capacity alignment does not automatically fix the **generation mix** either.
 The optimiser still dispatches the cheapest available energy.
 With default settings that often means:

-- **No CO₂ or fuel constraints** — nothing pushes the model away from cheap coal.
+- **No CO₂ or fuel constraints**: nothing pushes the model away from cheap coal.
-- **Marginal costs** — coal is typically cheaper than gas in the default cost tables, so CCGT/OCGT sit idle even when capacity is there.
+- **Marginal costs**: coal is typically cheaper than gas in the default cost tables, so CCGT/OCGT sit idle even when capacity is there.
-- **Spatial resolution** — how load and plants are distributed across clusters may not match real geography.
+- **Spatial resolution**: how load and plants are distributed across clusters may not match real geography.
-- **Transmission** — line limits may be loose enough that northern coal serves most of the country, or tight enough to cause regional shortfalls.
+- **Transmission**: line limits may be loose enough that northern coal serves most of the country, or tight enough to cause regional shortfalls.

 **Comparison vs. KEGOC 2020 (TWh):**